eugene-khyst/letsencrypt-docker-compose/README.md

 ## <a id="1"></a>Overview

-Nginx and Let’s Encrypt with Docker Compose in less than 3 minutes.

-This example automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) free SSL/TLS certificates and sets up HTTPS in Nginx for multiple domain names using Docker Compose.
+The Docker Compose project in this repository automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) free SSL/TLS certificates and sets up HTTPS in Nginx for multiple domain names using Docker Compose.
+All configuration is done using a simple CLI tool.

 You can run Nginx and set up HTTPS (`https://`) and WebSocket Secure (`wss://`) with Let's Encrypt TLS certificates for your domain names and get an A+ rating in [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) using Docker Compose and _letsencrypt-docker-compose_ interactive CLI tool.
 Nginx is configured to support IPv4, IPv6, HTTP/1.1, HTTP/2, and optionally, WebSocket.